jonathan-dragonrider/BlueBadgeAPI/readme.md

 -------------

 We hope to add a "Save Team" feature so project leaders can more easily reachout to individuals they have worked with in the past regarding future projects.

+We also hope to update the log functionality so that it can be filtered by User, Team, or Project.

 Furthermore addition security/privacy features and updated front end functionality will follow in the next 6 months.